 What You Will Learn

 NACUBO’s professional development programs are designed to deliver the skills, concepts, and best practices for success to individuals in the business of higher education.
 The following course information is provided to help you determine the best learning experience to meet your needs

 Demonstrate an understanding of guidance for managing tax compliance

 Determine how tax reporting requirements and regulations may impact your institution

-Share tips gained from fellow campus tax professionals with peers on campus
+Identify tips from fellow campus tax professionals to share with peers on campus

 Who Should Attend

 Estimated 12 CPE Credits

 NACUBO is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website www.nasbaregistry.org.